 Leadership roles are often handed out to top performers, those who have mastered their area of expertise.
 But job performance and leadership are two different beasts.
 Leadership comes from the heart and often what works is not on the training schedule.
 You are on your own to navigate and juggle everyone's different personalities, how to build trust, how to inspire and influence your team, how to teach adults with different learning styles, all while motivating the masses.
 At some point, we all get stuck.

 Well, you have a lot of cogs in the wheel, one of those cogs is humans.

 There was a story on NPR.
 During an interview, a guest commented: "It's not like it's rocket science."
 This piqued the interest of the reporter, he wanted to know what rocket scientists say when they are working on something that is challenging for them (since it already actually is rocket science).
 The rocket scientists came back with “At least it’s not brain surgery”.
 Still curious, he went over to Johns Hopkins, told the story to brain surgeons and asked them the same thing.
 Their response?
 "At least it's not nuclear physics."
 So, you guessed it.
 He went to wherever it is that nuclear physicists hang out and posed the same query.
 After pondering for a moment, the nuclear physicists replied with relief “At least it’s not social science.”

-Yes, managing people IS HARDER THAN ROCKET SCIENCE, HARDER THAN BRAIN SURGERY, AND HARDER THAN NUCLEAR PHYSICS.
+And that’s what managing people is…the science and understanding our social cues, behaviors, and formulas.
+And it is HARDER THAN ROCKET SCIENCE, HARDER THAN BRAIN SURGERY, AND HARDER THAN NUCLEAR PHYSICS.

 for me and how I like to be coached."
 Greg McLeod